Harkindey/TS-Tips/README.md

-# Typescript Tricks from Matt Poccock
+# Typescript Tricks with Matt Poccock